PSModule/Process-PSModule/README.md

 permissions:
   contents: write # Required to create releases
   pull-requests: write # Required to create comments on the PRs
+  statuses: write # Required to update the status of the PRs from the linter
 ```

 ## Compatibility